 Targeting Rules: The options within the Target step of the campaign builder that determine when a campaign appears, who the campaign appears to, and how long the campaign is available.

 Textable Contacts: The contacts in your account that have provided their phone number through a Privy form, have checked the Text Opt-In checkbox, and replied “yes” to the double opt-in text message.
 Your number of textable contacts will update every 12 hours on the subscription page of your account and count towards your Privy Text contact tier.

 Triggers: The conditions that must be met for an order follow-up or abandoned cart message to send to a contact.

 URL: The web address that appears within your internet browser.

 Used Text Messages: The number of text messages sent and received from/to the phone number assigned to your company upon subscribing to Privy Text.
 This includes double opt-in compliance text messages, subscriber texts to your assigned phone number, and any after signup texts or abandoned cart texts sent thereafter.
-Your number of used text messages will update every 12 hours on the Subscription page of your account.
+Your number of used text messages will update every 12 hours on the My Plan & Billing page of your account.